Skip to content

 • How to check if you need to worry about it for your specific problem

-After setting up your structural model, defining your sections, and then the software pops up a field asking for “shear area.”
+You’ve set up your structural model, defined your sections, and then the software asks for “shear area.”
 What do you put there?
-If you’re like many engineers, you’ve probably typed in zero and moved on.
-But do you actually know what that does to your analysis?
+Most of us have typed in zero and moved on.
+But do you know what that actually does to your analysis?

-When you enter a value for shear area in your structural software, you’re telling the program whether to include shear deformation in the stiffness calculations.
-Here’s the key thing many engineers don’t realize:
+When you enter a shear area value, you’re telling the program whether to include shear deformation in the stiffness calculations.
+Most engineers don’t realize this:

 Entering zero doesn’t mean “zero shear capacity.”
 It means “ignore shear deformation entirely.”

-Most commercial programs interpret a zero value as an instruction to use classical Euler-Bernoulli beam theory, which assumes plane sections remain plane and perpendicular to the neutral axis.
-This works great for slender beams where bending deformation dominates.
-But for deeper sections or shorter spans, shear deformation can add meaningfully to your total deflection.
+Most commercial programs treat a zero as an instruction to use classical Euler-Bernoulli beam theory, which assumes plane sections remain plane and perpendicular to the neutral axis.
+That works fine for slender beams where bending deformation dominates.
+For deeper sections or shorter spans, though, shear deformation adds meaningfully to your total deflection.

-A zero in the shear area field doesn’t break your model—it just tells the software to skip the shear flexibility contribution.
+A zero in the shear area field won’t break your model.
+It just tells the software to skip the shear flexibility contribution.
 For most typical beams, that’s perfectly acceptable.

-Here’s where it gets interesting.
 The shear area you need to enter isn’t the same as your cross-sectional area.
-Shear stress doesn’t distribute uniformly across a section—it varies parabolically for rectangular sections, with maximum stress at the neutral axis and zero at the extreme fibres.
+Shear stress doesn’t distribute uniformly across a section.
+It varies parabolically for rectangular sections, peaking at the neutral axis and dropping to zero at the extreme fibres.

 $$A_v = \frac{5}{6} \times b \times d = \frac{bd}{1.2}$$

-That 5/6 factor (or dividing by 1.2) comes from integrating the actual shear stress distribution and finding the equivalent uniform stress that gives the same strain energy.
+That 5/6 factor (or dividing by 1.2) comes from integrating the actual shear stress distribution and finding the equivalent uniform stress that produces the same strain energy.

 $$A_v \approx A_{web} = d \times t_w$$

-For wide-flange sections, the web carries almost all the shear, so using the web area is a reasonable approximation.
-Some references use more refined factors, but the web area gets you in the right ballpark.
+The web carries almost all the shear in a wide-flange section, so the web area is a reasonable approximation.
+Some references use more refined factors, but web area gets you in the right ballpark.

-Other sections: The shear area factor varies by geometry.
-For solid circular sections, it’s about \(A/1.11\).
-For thin-walled tubes, the calculation gets more complex.
-Check your steel design manual or structural analysis textbook for the specific form factor for your section type.
+For other sections, the shear area factor varies by geometry.
+Solid circular sections use about \(A/1.11\).
+Thin-walled tubes get more involved.
+Check your steel design manual for the specific form factor for your section type.

-If you’re using standard steel sections from a library, the software often has the shear area already calculated.
-Double-check your section properties to see if \(A_v\) is populated—you might not need to enter anything manually.
+If you’re using standard steel sections from a library, the software may already have the shear area calculated.
+Check your section properties to see if \(A_v\) is populated.
+You might not need to enter anything manually.

 The total deflection of a beam has two components: